SyncfusionExamples/Creating-a-Stacked-Column-Chart-for-Global-Smartphone-Shipments/README.md

-# Creating-a-Stacked-Column-Chart-for-Global-Smartphone-Shipments
-Creating a Stacked Column Chart for Global Smartphone Shipments
+# Creating a Stacked Column Chart for Global Smartphone Shipments